MrEmadi/Pure-Python/Reference/Errors/README.md

 Check spelling, scope, and imports, or define the missing name.

+Common Error Messages:

+- `NameError: name '...' is not defined.
+Did you mean: '...'?`

 # TypeError

 **Parent: `Exception`**

 A **`TypeError`** occurs when an operation or function is applied to an object of an **incorrect type**.

+Common Error Messages:

+- `TypeError: object of type '...' has no ...()`

 # ValueError

 **Parent: `Exception`**

 A **`ValueError`** occurs when a function receives an argument of the correct type but an **invalid value**.

+Common Error Messages:

+- `ValueError: invalid literal for ...() with base 10: '...'`

 # IndexError